karchit/s3-object-lambda-workshop/README.md

 Finally, before you can try this out you'd that you'd also have to increase the execution time of your lambda to ~20 seconds.

+This is the final lab.
+Once you're done, be sure to check out the `cleanup` branch to delete your resources.

 ***

 #### Image resources